Curriculum

 Film Appreciation

 Visual art is an important part of our society.
 Cinema as a visual art form can be a valuable way of going through time to experience the atmosphere of a period.
 Comedy in the movies has varied greatly over the last five decades.
 This class will examine what movies still are funny for today’s audiences and which no longer hit their mark.
-Do certain movies joke about topics that are no longer comfortable to joke about?
-The second semester class will focus on films of the 90’sthat evoke either a sad emotion or that are considered the best films of this decade.
+The second semester class will focus on films of the 90’s that evoke either a sad emotion or that are considered the best films of this decade.
 We will evaluate what makes these films emotional as well as why these were box office hits.

 This course is available to 7th & 8th grades.